smruti-ranjan-patra/manage-my-hosts/README.md

 ```

 ```
--v, --version output the version number
--l, --list Shows the list of hosts in a tabular format -d, --deactivate <lineNum> Mention the line number to deactive the host -a, --activate <lineNum> Mention the line number to activate the host -c, --create <ip> <domainm> Mention the ip and domain to be added to the hosts file -r, --remove <lineNum> Mention the line number to remove the host from the hosts file -p, --print Prints the entire hosts file
--f, --format Format your hosts file to manage them easily -b, --backup Backup your hosts file
--h, --help output usage information
+-v, --version                                          output the version number -l, --list                                             Shows the list of hosts in a tabular format -d, --deactivate <lineNum> or <[2,3,5,8]> or <[2..9]>  Mention the line number to deactive the host -a, --activate <lineNum> or <[2,3,5,8]> or <[2..9]>    Mention the line number to activate the host -c, --create <ip> <domain>                             Mention the IP and domain to be added to the hosts file -r, --remove <lineNum>                                 Mention the line number to remove the host from the hosts file -p, --print                                            Prints the entire hosts file -f, --format                                           Format your hosts file to manage them easily -b, --backup                                           Backup your hosts file -s, --search <searchQuery>                             Search your IP or domain name -h, --help                                             output usage information
 ```

 #### Supported OS